frankbesch/nimble-oke/docs/RUNBOOK.md

 ### When to Run

-- Before any deployment
+- before any deployment
-- After cluster changes
+- after cluster changes
-- When troubleshooting resource issues
+- when troubleshooting resource issues
-- To check current costs
+- to check current costs

 ## Phase 2: Prerequisites